RasmusLindroth/tut/README.md

 https://www.freshports.org/net-im/tut (I'm not the maintainer)

+### openSUSE

+`tut` package is shipped as part of openSUSE Tumbleweed and openSUSE Leap 15.5+.
+It can be installed via:

+`sudo zypper in tut`

+[suntorytimed](https://build.opensuse.org/users/suntorytimed) is the maintainer of the package.

 ## Build it yourself
 If you don't use the binary that you find under releases